adahn6/coalition/FAQ.md

 ### Can't the victory point ranking lead to ties?
 Any game of Magic can already end in a draw, and it doesn't happen particularly often in this format.

+### Doesn't the victory point system exclude play styles?
+Winning guarantees 21 victory points, so you can try to win with any method you want.
+However, if you solely rely on an alternate win condition without accruing victory points during the match, you're taking on a lot of risk-- secure the win and you're fine, but you'll be much further behind if you lose.
+In general, this keeps the pressure on high-powered multi card combos: it's possible to run them and win a single game, but it'll take creativity, skill, and some luck to make that work often enough to win you the entire match.

 ### How can this possibly be balanced / why is [rule or restriction] in place / isn't [some combo] overpowered / why isn't [card] banned?
 It's a primary goal of Coalition to allow big plays and powerful cards while making combat damage a first class win condition-- this keeps games moving fast so all three games can be played.
 To that end, the overpowered combo or powerful card is a feature, not a bug.
 With three other players at the table, sideboarding allowed, and victory points from all players carried into rankings at the end of games, it's kept more in check than you may realize.